 Speaking About Rooms

-In our own space, &STUDIOS was re-imagined, refit and put back together to allow not only spacial separation and a safety-conscious working environment but a visual palette to inspire our members.
+In our own space, &STUDIOS was re-imagined, refit and put back together to allow not only spatial separation and a safety-conscious working environment but a visual palette to inspire our members.
 We saw fit to think about every step into the space and throughout it.
 Our front entrance is open and sprawling, and never blocked by anything, allowing a free passageway in.

 The common spaces cradle rounded, lush and softly appointed furniture and fixtures, shying away from harsh corners and edges that dampen and cut the flow of energy and comfort.